olson-sean-k/decorum/README.md

 ordering](https://en.wikipedia.org/wiki/NaN#Comparison_with_NaN).

 Some proxy types disallow unordered `NaN` values and therefore support a total ordering based on the ordered subset of non-`NaN` floating-point values.
+`Constrained`
-Proxy types that use `IsFloat` (such as the `Total` type definition) support `NaN` but use the total ordering described above to implement the standard `Eq`, `Hash`, and `Ord` traits.
+types that use `IsFloat` (such as the `Total` type definition) support `NaN` but use the total ordering described above to implement the standard `Eq`, `Hash`, and `Ord` traits.